manjunath3divakar/arm-systemready/docs/ethtool_test_guide.md

    If the interface driver supports it (`supports-test: yes` from `ethtool -i`), the script runs `ethtool -t` to perform a self-test.
 Results are logged for review.

 6. **Link status verification**
    The script checks for `Link detected: yes` in the `ethtool` output.
 If ethtool is not present, the script falls back to sysfs (/sys/class/net/<iface>/{carrier,operstate}) for link status, and mark “ethtool present: NO”.
-The interface is skipped from further testing.
+The interface is skipped from further testing if the link is not detected.

 7. **DHCP address check**
    Using `ip address show`, the script verifies that a dynamic (DHCP-assigned) IPv4 address is present.
 If not, it skips gateway and external connectivity checks.